blackblood07/BaviPy/README.md

 ## Overview

 * challenge:
-   The task, as defined by the Kaggle challenge is to predict the thermostability of the enzymes variant using the experimentally measured thermostability which is the melting point data
+   The task, as defined by the Kaggle challenge is to predict the thermostability of the enzyme variants using the experimentally measured thermostability which is the melting point data
     that includes natural and engineered sequences with single or multiple mutations upon the natural sequence.

 *Approach: